Europe – The World’s New Mission Field

 EI’s ministry in Poland has been extensive, focusing on the cities of Warsaw, Krakow and Łódz.
-EI and our USA partner churches have conducted marriage and worship conferences and led evangelism and prayer teams to Poland.
-We have also participated in a service ministry in Łódz, helping to paint, clean and restore schools and outdated apartment buildings.
+In 2019, EI sent a team of fourteen young adults to partner with local churches in Łódz & Warsaw.
+While there the team conducted creative arts outreaches in city squares and experienced a remarkable openness among the people.
+The team also ministered in the local church and helped serve at festivals specifically focused on reaching families and other diverse sects of society.
 We have learned that despite its Catholic heritage, many Poles today hold secular beliefs and are generally disconnected from the church.
 To them, the idea of a grace-based relationship with Jesus is an unknown concept, and when confronted with it, we see many searching Poles receive the true Gospel of Jesus Christ.

 O Transylvania – birthplace of myths and mysteries surrounding the ominous and legendary Count Dracula.
 Interestingly Dracula, though a figment of fiction, was based on a very real medieval ruler, Vlad III, more infamously known as “the Impaler.”
 His name says it all.
 Sadly, he was not even the worst leader of Romanian history.
 When Communism rose in Europe in the 20th century, Nicolae Ceaușescu implemented the most repressive dictatorship of that time, worse than even Soviet Russia.
 In 1989, the masses gathered to overthrow Ceaușescu at the palace.
 The dictator, completely oblivious, commenced to hold a speech about the greatness of socialism.
 His speech was interrupted by an open revolt among those who had gathered outside.
 Ceaușescu and his followers took cover in the palace before attempting to flee early the next morning.
 Within days they were seized, tried, and sentenced to death.
 Footage of Ceaușescu’s facial expression as the crowd began to boo him out was broadcast globally and became symbolic for the collapse of Communism in Eastern Europe at large.
 Filling the void of this rigorously oppressive system, the vast majority of Romanians has given themselves over to the legalistic traditions of Orthodox Christianity.

 Intent on tearing down these walls, EI has been ministering in Romania since our inception in 2007, rendering our annual trip in January our oldest and perhaps most beloved EI tradition.
 Romania has the largest population of Roma (Gypsy) people in Europe — an ethnic group often despised and looked down upon by modern society.
 We think Jesus would lovingly call them “the least of these” — and every winter He has led us to reach and assist them in His name.
 Many Roma families struggle to survive the harsh winter months as they lack the basic necessities such as warm clothing, adequate housing, firewood, and food.
 Our aim is to love them fully in word and deed, providing humanitarian relief as we go home-to-home to share the Gospel.
+In our efforts to reach the urban population, we have rented and filled theaters with unbelievers as we presented the Gospel through professional dance — not failing to express it verbally as well before we parted with the crowd.
 In all of this, we partner with strong local churches and ministries in Brasov and Tarnaveni.
 Through them as well, doors have been opened for teams to bring the Gospel to students in public schools.
 It is evident to us that God is on the move in Romania.

 Have you ever wondered where your raspberries are from?
 Chances are they have been imported from Serbia – along with 95% of the world’s raspberry market.
 About a century ago, in the aftermath of World War I, several European nations united to form the sovereign state of Yugoslavia, a country characterized by tensions due to its multi-ethnic make-up.
 Then, upon the collapse of Communism in Europe, conflicts erupted in several wars in the 1990’s, causing different regions to break off into independent nations one by one until only Serbia was left.
 Historically, Serbia has been the birthplace of many political world changers – among them Constantine the Great, the Roman emperor who first declared Christianity an official religion.
 Furthermore, Serbia’s national anthem, “God of Justice,” reads like a Psalm of David.
 In light of these, one would expect to find a country full of faith-filled believers…but nothing could be further from the truth.
 Shockingly, only 0.6% of Serbians are evangelical Christian.
 Their capital, Belgrade, has been ranked the world’s No. 1 party city in the world by Lonely Planet.
 Apostasy is at an all time high.